hasan-mustafaa/MartialVision/README.md

 # MartialVision

-An AI-powered platform designed to enhance martial arts practice by analyzing and grading movements.
+It's a platform designed to enhance martial arts practice by analyzing and grading movements.
 The system uses computer vision to compare a user's performance with tutorial videos and provides detailed feedback to help them master their skills.

 ## Key Features: